secretstartups/handbook/hiring/sourcing/index.html.md

 * A **Recruiter** seat allows a user to create projects, search for prospective candidates, send InMails, and enable the integration with Greenhouse.
     * If requesting a **Recruiter** seat with the intention of messaging prospective candidates, please familiarize yourself with LinkedIn's [Recruiter InMail Policy](https://www.linkedin.com/help/recruiter/answer/50181).

-Based on LinkedIn's research, passive candidates are more likely to respond to direct outreach from the hiring team member than from a recruiting team.
+Based on LinkedIn's research, passive candidates are more likely to respond to direct outreach from the hiring team member than from a talent acquisition team.
 That's why we're encouraging greater adoption and use of **LinkedIn Recruiter** company-wide.

 **New to LinkedIn?** Use LinkedIn [Boolean hacks spreadsheet](https://docs.google.com/spreadsheets/d/1wRGwx_GT14udxnoMOF-gP2XQaRhJA_8bEVwWwIdBio4/edit#gid=666961789).
 Follow the instruction on the sheet, discuss with your Sourcing partner the keywords.

 Please reach out to your recruiter for tips on how to improve your LinkedIn profile, write an *InMail*, and use *Projects*.

 To note, we **won't** be able to reimburse any LinkedIn seats purchased at your own expense.

 ## Reach out to the Sourcing Team
-If you're not sure who is your Sourcing Partner, please visit our [Recruiting Alignment](https://about.gitlab.com/handbook/hiring/recruiting-alignment/) page or reach out to the Sourcing Manager.
+If you're not sure who is your Sourcing Partner, please visit our [Talent Acquisition Alignment](https://about.gitlab.com/handbook/hiring/talent-acquisition-alignment/) page or reach out to the Sourcing Manager.
 We welcome knowledge sharing within the team and use #sourcing-hacks Slack channel for market and industry updates and would appreciate your contributions.
 If you'd like to tag the Sourcing team in an issue or merge request, you can use the `@gl-sourcing` handle.

 ## Sourcing Sessions
-Sourcing Session is a required step of the recruiting process for every role at GitLab.
+Sourcing Session is a required step of the talent acquisition process for every role at GitLab.
 These sessions help us to ensure that we look for outbound talent and leverage our sourcing effort for all the roles we’re hiring for.

 Once a new role is opened, Sourcer assigned to the role will discuss with Recruiter and Hiring Manager who should participate in the Sourcing session and schedule it within 5 business days after the kickoff call.

-You can find more information about Sourcing Sessions on the [Recruiting Process](/handbook/hiring/recruiting-framework/req-overview/#step-3-complete-intake-session-agree-on-priority-level--complete-a-sourcing-session) page.
+You can find more information about Sourcing Sessions on the [Talent Acquisition Process](/handbook/hiring/talent-acquisition-framework/req-overview/#step-3-complete-intake-session-agree-on-priority-level--complete-a-sourcing-session) page.

 ## Source-A-Thons

 ### Intro

-As our company continues to see rapid growth, we need to aim to hire the best talent out there and we want all GitLab team members to partner with the Recruiting team on building the greatest GitLab crew!
+As our company continues to see rapid growth, we need to aim to hire the best talent out there and we want all GitLab team members to partner with the Talent Acquisition team on building the greatest GitLab crew!
 We ask you all to contribute by digging into LinkedIn or your favorite social media space and add candidates to the spreadsheet or LinkedIn project.
 By doing this, we are reaching out to people that are very closely aligned with the team’s needs and finding better-suited candidates.
 Source-a-thons also servce as an important source of potential candidates from diverse locations and backgrounds.

 ### Source-a-thon participants

-* Members of the Recruiting Team (Recruiter/Sourcer/CES).
-If a source-a-thon is organized internally by the Recruiting team, it is mandated for all the Sourcers to participate in their respective functional positions.
+* Members of the Talent Acquisition Team (Recruiter/Sourcer/CES).
+If a source-a-thon is organized internally by the Talent Acquisition team, it is mandated for all the Sourcers to participate in their respective functional positions.
-* Hiring manager (might be optional if a source-a-thon is organized internally by the Recruiting team).
+* Hiring manager (might be optional if a source-a-thon is organized internally by the Talent Acquisition team).
-* Members of the team we’re sourcing for (might be optional if a source-a-thon is organized internally by the Recruiting team).
+* Members of the team we’re sourcing for (might be optional if a source-a-thon is organized internally by the Talent Acquisition team).
 * All other team members willing to participate are welcome!

 ### How to organize

 * Hiring manager requests the Recruiter and/or Sourcer to organize a Source-a-thon stating the desired time and participant list.
 Hiring Manager should remember our commitment to hiring a diverse and inclusive workforce when selecting participants and times (for geographic diversity) for Source-a-thons.
-Internal source-a-thons could be organized by any member of the Recruiting team;
+Internal source-a-thons could be organized by any member of the Talent Acquisition team;
-* the Recruiter and/or Sourcer creates a Source-a-thon issue using the [GitLab Source-a-thon Template](https://gitlab.com/gitlab-com/people-group/recruiting/-/blob/master/.gitlab/issue_templates/source-a-thon.md) with all knowledge gathered from the hiring team to give to the participants; then also adds a Project within LinkedIn Recruiter specifially for the Source-a-thon event;
+* the Recruiter and/or Sourcer creates a Source-a-thon issue using the [GitLab Source-a-thon Template](https://gitlab.com/gitlab-com/people-group/talent-acquisition/-/blob/master/.gitlab/issue_templates/source-a-thon.md) with all knowledge gathered from the hiring team to give to the participants; then also adds a Project within LinkedIn Recruiter specifially for the Source-a-thon event;
 * the Recruiter and/or Sourcer schedules a calendar event, adds Zoom link and asks the participants to add and save all the sourced candidates in LinkedIn project; Hiring Managers distribute the opportunity to participate widely in Slack channels and team meetings.
 * the Recruiter and/or Sourcer should make sure that all invited team members have their LinkedIn account set up before the source-a-thon.
 For more information please refer to the [Upgrading your LinkedIn account](/handbook/hiring/sourcing/#upgrading-your-linkedin-account) section.